smugcloud/zk-mesos/README.rst

 The approach presented here meets this need halfway: it still requires the `Google Protobuf`_ step (although, given that the only protobuf message used is ``MasterInfo`` which should be pretty stable, this is fairly lightweight requirement) but it is otherwise "pure" Python (a very similar approach would work just as well for Java).

+**NOTE**

+The bulk of the contents of this repository (all the code relative to JSON discovery) has been moved to `mesos/commons`_ where the Apache Mesos community will continue to add facilities and utilities

 Approach
 --------